Jelmerro/vimrc/README.md

 - Store all vim swap and backup files in ~/.vim/backup
 - Enable fenced markdown languages and the matchit plugin
 - More direct feedback using search highlighting, wildmenu, showcmd and such
+- Leader key is set to the `Space` key

 ## Plugins